Want to get outdoors and go Hiking in DFW?

 Trail around Arbor Hills area: 3 miles

-Arbor Hills Nature Preserve, located in Plano, is part of the city’s trail system and one of the residents’ favorites nature trail.
-It is a peaceful place that is excellent for meditation or quiet walk or runs.
+Arbor Hills Nature Preserve, located in Plano Texas, is part of the city’s trail system and one of the residents’ favorite nature trails near me.

 Arbor Hills Nature Preserve is Plano’s little gem, perfect for the entire family, including your fur babies.

 Address: 5901 Los Rios Blvd, Plano, TX 75074

 It is the City of Plano’s largest park with 800 acres of nature preserve, which offers tons of outdoor activities for everyone.